reframejs/reframe/docs/introduction.template.md

 You can change your app's stack at any time which comes in handy for quick prototyping.
 For example,
-you could implement your first prototype as a frontend only (static site) and skip a real database by hard-writing the data in your codebase.
+you could implement your first prototype as a frontend only (static site) and skip a real database by hard-writing data in your codebase.
 You could then deploy easily and for free (to a static host such as Netlify or GitHub Pages).
 Later, when hard-writing data isn't sustainable anymore, you would add a server and a real database to your prototype.